trailblazer/trailblazer-rails/README.md

 # Trailblazer::Rails

-*Rails bindings for Trailblazer in your controllers.*
+*Trailblazer in your Rails controllers.*

 ## Overview

-`Trailblazer::Rails` helps you with the following.
+`trailblazer-rails` helps you with the following.

 * Running operations in your controller actions.
 * Minimalistic integration tests ("smoke tests") to test controller/operation wiring.